tmaiaroto/discfg/README.md

 ------

-A distributed configuration service built on top of Amazon Web Services.
+A serverless and distributed configuration service built on top of Amazon Web Services.
 Specifically, it uses Lambda, DyanmoDB, and API Gateway to access it all.
 Though it can also be used via command line.

 ### Quick Example Usage